automenta/mb/README.md

 # Collaborative Reality Editor

-## How it works
+## Overview
-  - Write and share thoughts, like a TODO list
+  - Write, remember, and share 'thoughts'; a synchronized prioritizable multimodal "TODO list"
-  - Web app for browser
   - Through user editing and automatic data analysis processes, actionable input evolves into autonomous agents that can achieve results
   - Stores private user and public community data in the browser (IndexedDB)
   - Private objects are not shared (new objects are, by default, private)
-  - 'Supernode' Node.JS server bundles services and serves the Web app.
-In this mode, more capabilities are available, as plugins.
+  - '/ui' Web app for browser
+  - '/server' supernode (Node.JS) server integrating plugin tools, networks, and serves '/ui'

 ## Search Paradigm
   + Shared objects can be matched, and these matches return as notifications to the user and are organized as replies-to the source object